 Trade unions can also try to negotiate and resolve employment or industrial disputes.
-In retrenchments, trade unions can carry out discussions relating to retrenchment benefits.
+In retrenchments, employers are expected to consult with the trade unions who can carry out discussions relating to retrenchment benefits.
+The Tripartite Advisory on Industrial Relations Practice outlines the key principles and practices on the relationship between employers and trade unions.

-The Trade Disputes Act permits industrial action to a limited extent.
-Essential service workers employed in water, gas or electricity service are prohibited from going on strike.
-Other essential service workers who do not fall under the three specified categories are required to provide at least two weeks' notice to the employers of their intentions.
+The Trade Disputes Act 1941 permits strikes or industrial action to a limited extent.
+Under the Criminal Law (Temporary Provisions) Act 1955, essential service workers employed in water, gas or electricity service are prohibited from going on strike.
+Other essential service workers who do not fall under the three specified categories are required to provide at least 14 days' notice to the employers of their intention to strike.